james-tay/mygpio/README.md

   - barometric pressure (BMP180)
   - temperature (DS18B20)
   - humidity (DHT22)
-  - ultrasonic range finger (HC-SR04)
+  - ultrasonic range finder (HC-SR04)
-- generate PWM tones
+- play PWM tones on a speaker
 - display text on an I2C LCD

 In addition, "mygpio" can schedule multiple threads to run simultaneously,